coopcycle/coopcycle-web/src/AppBundle/Resources/views/Help/templates/index.en.md

 Help
 ----

-Welcome on our help page.
+Welcome on our help page !

-Here you will find documentation on how to use the platform.
+You will find here documentation on how to use the CoopCycle platform.